later-3/something_for_fun/English Practice/Is it really that bad to marry cousin?.md

 People like Charles Darwin, Edgar Allan Poe and Albert Einstein, all married thier first cousins.

-President Franklin Delano Roosevelt married his fifth cousin,Eleanor Roosevelt.
+President Franklin Delano Roosevelt married his fifth cousin, Eleanor Roosevelt.

 She didn't even have to change her last name.

 One study looking at millions of genealogy profiles concluded that between 1650 and 1850, the average person was fourth cousins with their spouse.

+spouse 配偶，和...结婚

 I know, I know, what the hell is a fourth cousin?